apache/infrastructure-actions/stash/README.md

 # Stash GitHub Action

 `Stash` provides a solution for managing large build caches in your workflows, that doesn't require any secrets and can therefore be used in fork PRs.
-It's designed as an alternative to `actions/cache` which struggles with big build caches such as `.ccache` directories due to it's repository wide [size limit](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy) of 10GB and the fact that caches are [immutable](https://github.com/actions/toolkit/issues/505).
+It's designed as an alternative to `actions/cache` which struggles with big build caches such as `.ccache` directories due to the repository wide [size limit](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows#usage-limits-and-eviction-policy) of 10GB and the fact that caches are [immutable](https://github.com/actions/toolkit/issues/505).
-With workflows running multiple configurations across PRs and merge commits this limit is quickly reached, leading to cache evicitions, causing CI times to increase.
+With workflows running multiple configurations across PRs and merge commits this limit is quickly reached, leading to cache evictions, causing CI times to increase.

 This action is split into two distinct operations:
 - `infrastructure-actions/stash/restore` for fetching a previously stored stash